thenexthub/Codira/docs/DriverInternals.md

 Some miscellaneous validation and normalization is performed.
 Most of the implementation is provided by LLVM.

 An important part of this step is selecting a ToolChain.
-This is the Swift driver's view of the current platform's set of compiler tools, and determines how it will attempt to accomplish tasks.
+This is the Codira driver's view of the current platform's set of compiler tools, and determines how it will attempt to accomplish tasks.
 More on this below.